willvieira/ms_STM-managed/manuscript/manuscript.md

 Our model is based on a State and Transition Model derived from this theory and parameterized for eastern North American forests [@Vissault2020].
 In this section, we will briefly describe the concept of their model so that we can develop the integration of the four management practices in the next section.
-Detailed description of their modelling decisions and the callibration of parameters can be found in @Vissault2020.
+A detailed description of their modelling decisions and the calibration of parameters can be found in @Vissault2020.
 Their approach models the dynamics of three discrete forest compositions along a gradient of temperature: (B)oreal, (T)emperate, and (M)ixed forest states; and the (R)egeneration (or empty) state.
-Further than the colonization ($\alpha$) and extinction ($\varepsilon$) processes driving the transitions between empty (R) and occupied (by either B, M or T) patches, the model describes species interaction through the mechanisms of invasion and competitive exclusion.
+Further than the colonization ($\alpha$) and extinction ($\varepsilon$) processes driving the transitions between empty (R) and occupied (by either B, M, or T) patches, the model describes species interaction through the mechanisms of invasion and competitive exclusion.
 On one hand, invasion ($\beta$) happens when either an occupied patch of pure boreal or temperate is colonized by species from the opposite composition, becoming then a mixed state.
 On the other hand, competitive exclusion ($\theta$) drives the transitions from mixed patches to either pure boreal or temperate, depending on the competitive ability of each of the pure states.
 The value of each of these mechanisms ($\alpha$, $\varepsilon$, $\beta$, and $\theta$) is specific to the forest state composition, and the resulting process is dependent on the amount of the specific state (Figure @fig:model).